rackerlabs/support-how-to/content/dedicated-hosting/remove-vpn-user-myrackspace-portal.md

 product_url: dedicated-hosting
 ---

-Removing a client VPN user is now an automated task within the MyRackspace portal.
+Removing a client Virtual Private Network (VPN) user is now an automated task within the MyRackspace portal.
 You can use the **Delete contact** ticket template to do the following activities:

-- Remove a user from the MyRackspace Portal account contacts list and phone support.
+- Remove a user from the MyRackspace portal account contacts list and phone support.
 - Automatically delete the client VPN user from all of your Rackspace dedicated firewalls.

 This article describes how to remove a VPN user by using a ticket template.

 **Warning**: A VPN user who is removed by following these instructions is also deleted from all Windows&reg;, Linux&reg;, and security devices as well as network devices.

 ### Remove VPN user